dbt-labs/dbt-athena/README.md

 It's important to understand the following points:

 - dbt does not manage lf-tags for databases
-- dbt does not manage Lakeformation permissions
+- dbt does not manage Lake Formation permissions

 That's why you should handle this by yourself manually or using an automation tool like terraform, AWS CDK etc.
 You may find the following links useful to manage that: